imanghafoori1/laravel-microscope/README.md

 ### `php artisan check:bad_practices`

-- It detects bad practices like `env()` calls outside of the config files.
+- It detects bad practices like `env()` calls outside the config files.

 <a name="routes"></a>